Wednesday, December 31, 2008

 Big veranda, heavily landscaped garden manicured intensively by staff, neat tap for sandy feet at foot of stairs.

 Value?
-Umm, despite such good facilities I’m thinking the list price is a tad high.
-But I don’t have too much experience with midrange places and I confess I paid 1500 odd for an inferior but beachfront bungalow on Long Beach Phi Phi LOW SEASON.
-Thing is, I got the impression from the restaurant meal choices that this place is set-up to attract higher earning locals from Phuket.
+Umm, despite such good facilities I’m thinking the list price was a tad high for2008.
+But I didn't at the time have too much experience with midrange places and I confess I paid 1500 odd for an inferior but beachfront bungalow on Long Beach Phi Phi LOW SEASON in the same year.
+Thing is, I got the impression from the restaurant meal choices that this place was set-up to attract higher earning locals from Phuket.
 Nevertheless all is not lost for budget travellers - the 3rd row had 2 traditional budget type bungalows with bathrooms for 600 no brekka before haggling.

 * Ladies, don’t worry too much about blokes climbing surrounding trees to check your specifications.
 Very dangerous activity - I nearly broke my neck.

 View from Tiewson’s restaurant on a hazy day.That is the south east corner of Ko Yao Noi on the left and some of the karst islets of southern Phang Nga Bay to the right.
-Ko Hong, a real popular daytrip karst islet out of Railay/Ao Nang is out of shot at right.
+Ko Hong, a real popular daytrip karst islet out of Railay/Ao Nang is at far right.
 The Railay/Ao Nang landscape was visible further south but the curve of the earth hid the lights at night.
 I got tanked on 90baht big Changs after dinner and wandered south about 2 km along the main road to a viewpoint - could kinda see the lights but when I tried to get closer to the cliff edge on no-moon night I walked into a barbed-wire fence.
 Well DUH!
 Imagine an Australian being surprised by a barbed-wire fence ANYWHERE!
-There are barbed-wire fences in the middle of the Simpson Desert 200km from the nearest homestead…… I still have the scars 6 weeks later.
+There are barbed-wire fences in the middle of the Simpson Desert 200km from the nearest homestead…… I still have the scars 6 weeks later from the Yai one.

 Nice note - on the walk back down the pitch-black deserted road a couple of locals passed me on a motorbike.
 They doubled back to ask if I was OK.
 Nice people on Yao Yai - majority are Muslim.